-In Viparita Karani, the venous return from the lower extremities is smooth, there is no stagnation of blood in the veins, circulation in the whole body improves and the heart is rested.
+In Viparita Karani, the venous return is smooth, there is no stagnation of blood in the veins, circulation in the whole body improves and the heart is rested.

 Viparita Karani is beneficial when practiced in the evening after returning home from work.
 It is practiced as a preparatory asana for Sarvangasana.

-Cautions: Do not practice this asana after any surgery, when there is retinal problems, during a headache or during menstruation.
+Cautions: Do not practice after any surgery, when there is retinal problems, when you have an headache, avoid during menstruation.

-2. Relieves leg pain, swelling in the legs, heals varicose veins.
+2. Relieves swelling in the legs, strengthens the knees and ankles.

 3. Refreshes the brain, calms the tense nerves, balances the hormones.

-4. Relaxes the heart, improves venous return from lower extremity.
-5. Improves circulation in the whole body
+4. Relaxes the heart, improves circulation and venous return from lower extremity.

 For those who do not find Savasana (supine relaxation) comfortable can try this asana.
 Props such as pillows or soft blankets, eye pillows or pads can be used.
 Play soothing music and relax.